 - 1 x personal item (this one cuz I’m basic, but it holds a shit ton and it’s comfortable so whatever)

 - 1 x cross-body bag (gimme), and this is VERY IMPORTANT if you’re traveling alone.
 Say, for example, you’re on the Eurostar from London to Paris, and your 4-month-old has a poopspolsion.
 You have no choice but to take her to the changing station in a different car.
 You can’t very well take a poop-covered infant AND your luggage, right?
 SO you grab the essentials, which are really just your passports, and you put them in your cross-body bag which ensures you that a) you have two free hands to carry your poop monster and 2) your passports are as far away from the poop as possible.
 But this is just a hypothetical.
 (JK this happened, learn from me and my poop demon.)

 If traveling solo, I add the Bric’s bag to my haul and one-hand the luggage and the buggy.
 I also do this if we’re traveling for longer than 4 days, because then Jeff adds a weekender, much like this.

 So, I told you we have a system.
-I don’t know if it’s good, and we certainly arrive most places looking VERY sweaty, but this is how we manage.
+I don’t know if it’s good, and we certainly arrive most places VERY sweaty, but it’s how we manage.

 What’s your top tip for traveling with a baby?

 So at first I was going to explain how we always pack enough nappies with us, because it guarantees free space in your luggage for the trip home.
 Or how, on long-haul flights, dad takes MLC the way there and I snuggle her for the overnight on the way back, guaranteeing each of us one relatively baby-free flight.
-But I think most of that stuff is trial and error, and you just have to go with what works best for you.
+But I think most of that stuff is trial and error.
+You just have to go with what works best for you.